Featured on Tastemade: Traditional Beef Pho Bo with Oxtail - Poppa Trinh’s Pho Tai Recipe

 Broth:

-4 lbs beef bones (Mixed beef bones, any mix of: shank bones, marrow bones, beef leg bones, shin, knuckle bones, achilles tendon/foot, and femur bones)
+4 lbs beef bones (Mixed beef bones, any mix of: shank bones, marrow bones, beef leg bones, shin, knuckle bones, achilles tendon/foot, and/or femur bones)

 2 lbs beef oxtail bones (*optional, if you can’t find it replace it with 2 more lbs of bones)